Examples of compact quantum groups with $\operatorname{\mathsf{L}^{\!\infty}}(\mathbb{G})$ a factor: Acknowledgments

 \section{Acknowledgments}

-Research presented in this paper was partially supported by the Polish National Agency for the Academic Exchange, Polonium grant PPN/BIL/2018/1/00197 as well as by the FWO–PAS project VS02619N: von Neumann algebras arising from quantum symmetries.
-JK was additionally supported by EPSRC grants EP/T03064X/1 and EP/T030992/1.
+Research presented in this paper was partially supported by the Polish National Agency for the Academic Exchange, Polonium grant PPN/BIL/2018/1/00197 as well as by the FWO–PAS project VS02619N: von Neumann algebras arising from quantum symmetries and by the University of Warsaw Thematic Research Program "Quantum Symmetries".
+Additionally the first author was supported by EPSRC grants EP/T03064X/1 and EP/T030992/1 and the second author by NCN (National Science Centre, Poland) grant no.~2022/47/B/ST1/00582.